The On1y One

 The On1y One (某某 (a certain someone, móu móu)), is a 2024 Taiwanese television drama series starring Liu Dong Qin and Benjamin Tsang, and directed by Kuang-hui Liu.
-It is based on the 2020 danmei web novel of the same name written by Mu Su Li (木苏里) and serialized on the Chinese online platform Jinjiang Literature City.
+It is based on the 2020 danmei web novel named 某某 Mou Mou/A Certain Someone written by Mu Su Li (木苏里) and serialized on the Chinese online platform Jinjiang Literature City.
 The series premiered globally on August 22, 2024 on OTT platforms including Netflix, iQIYI, Viki, WeTV, and GagaOOLala.

 Synopsis

 Sheng Wang's life becomes challenging when he changes schools and immediately clashes with his classmate, Jiang Tian.
 Things take a significant turn when Sheng Wang's father and Jiang Tian's mother decide to get married, making the two boys live together under one roof as stepbrothers.
 Now, Sheng Wang and Jiang Tian must navigate their new family and school life together.
 Unexpectedly, as the both become closer, they also find themselves developing romantic feelings for each other.